Jezzffihuter2022/wangchuyao.github.io/_pages/research.md

 **[3] Bureaucrat-Expert Collaboration in Large Language Model Adoption: An Institutional Logic Perspective on China’s Public Sector**
 Second author; under review at *Technology in Society*; IF = 12.5, SSCI Q1
-- Revealed priority conflicts between bureaucratic control and professional logics in LLM deployment
+- Revealed priority conflicts between bureaucratic mandates and expert-informed approaches
-- Analyzed how cross-sector negotiations shaped model choice and data security
+- Showed that experts shaped design while bureaucrats retained control over political boundaries

 **[4] Framing Trump in Chinese and US News: A Computational Visual Analysis**
 Sole author; under review at *International Journal of Press/Politics*; IF = 4.3, SSCI Q1
 Abstract at [SSRN](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5319923)
-- Applied machine learning on 257,056 images to reveal visual framing bias
+- Applied computational emotional profiling of 257,056 images to reveal political bias in policy framing
-- Found Chinese media portray Trump as more negative and less trustworthy than US media
+- Found Chinese media portray Trump as more negative and less trustworthy than US media outlets

 **[5] Governing Online Political Discourse: A Social Simulation of Self-Censorship using Large Language Models**
 Second and corresponding author; under review at *Policy & Internet*; IF = 3.6, SSCI Q1
-- Applied LLM-based annotation on 343,764 tweets with counterfactual simulation
+- Applied LLM-based annotation on 343,764 tweets with counterfactual social simulation
-- Demonstrated how regulatory intervention induces online self-censorship
+- Demonstrated how state regulation triggers conditional self-censorship via collective behavioral shifts

 ## Working Papers

 **[6] How LLM Sycophancy Shapes Individuals' Perceived Social Norms and Sways Policy Attitude**
 First author; targeting *Proceedings of the National Academy of Sciences* (PNAS); IF = 9.1, SCI Q1
 *Supported by research grants totaling US$12,300 from OpenAI, Google, and LSE*
+- Articulated the concept of LLM sycophancy (adaptation to user preferences) and its policy relevance
-- Investigated how LLMs' sycophancy produces biased information
+- Investigated how LLMs’ sycophancy produces biased information and distorts user policy attitudes
-- Designed personalized human-AI conversational survey experiment (n = 3,100)
+- Designedapersonalized,human-LLMconversationalsurveyexperimentonaprobabilitysampleof3,100

 **[7] How AI Labeling Affects Policy Support in Social Networks: LLM-powered Simulation and Survey Experiment**
 Second and corresponding author; targeting *Political Analysis*; IF = 5.4, SSCI Q1